projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 **Downsampling**

 Reduces resolution of output, use this to gain performance at the cost of quality.
+Try lowering quality parameter first as this reduces quality dramatically.
+Having high quality setting with downsampling enabled serves no purpose.

 **Effect Mode**